Steglich esterification

 The Steglich esterification is a variation of an esterification with dicyclohexylcarbodiimide as a coupling reagent and 4-dimethylaminopyridine as a catalyst.
 The reaction was first described by Wolfgang Steglich in 1978.
 It is an adaptation of an older method for the formation of amides by means of DCC (dicyclohexylcarbodiimide) and 1-hydroxybenzotriazole (HOBT).

 This reaction generally takes place at room temperature.
-A suitable solvent is dichloromethane.
+A variety of polar aprotic solvents can be used.
 Because the reaction is mild, esters can be obtained that are inaccessible through other methods for instance esters of the sensitive 2,4-dihydroxybenzoic acid.
 A characteristic is the formal uptake of water generated in the reaction by DCC, forming the urea compound dicyclohexylurea (DCU).

 Reaction mechanism

 The reaction mechanism is described as follows:

 With amines, the reaction proceeds without problems to the corresponding amides because amines are more nucleophilic.
 If the esterification is slow, a side-reaction occurs, diminishing the final yield or complicating purification of the product.
 This side-reaction is a 1,3-rearrangement of the O-acyl intermediate to an N-acylurea which is unable to further react with the alcohol.
 DMAP suppresses this side reaction, acting as an acyl transfer-reagent in the following manner: